epalander/parks_and_plants/README.md

 ### User Story

+- [x] As a user I can see one garden
-- [x] As a user I can see one garden's plants
+- [ ] As a user I can see one garden's plants
 - [ ] As a user I can add a plant in a garden
 - [ ] As a user I can delete a plant